 AMP will vigorously pursue its claims and defend against Voith's Counterclaim.
+All costs associated with these claims are project costs recoverable from the project participants under their power sales agreement with AMP.

 Other

 AMP is also a party to various legal actions and complaints arising in the ordinary course of business.
 AMP does not believe that the ultimate resolution of such matters will have a material adverse effect on AMP's financial position or results of operations.